 Basically, rage takes what the barbarian is naturally good at (taking damage and dealing melee damage) and makes you even better at it for a short period of time.

 Barbarians are emotional characters.
-They trust their gut instincts to survive in the dangerous areas and in combat.
+They trust their gut instincts to survive in dangerous areas and in combat.
 Danger Sense and Feral Instinct give barbarians some personal utility in and out of combat.